 Back in 2004, company founder David Eraker noted that the name Redfin was also a “great empty vessel.”

 By that, he ostensibly meant a rather arbitrary yet memorable and unique name that would eventually win the hearts of everyday consumers.

 After all, empty vessels make the most noise, so if anything, it’s a talking point that may spark some initial curiosity.

 It’s also getting involved in the mortgage sphere via its Redfin Mortgage entity, and is an actual real estate brokerage, unlike the others.

 Like Zillow, they also got into the iBuying craze after launching RedfinNow, pitting them against arguably their biggest rival in just about every space.

 The company went public in 2017, and is currently worth about $5 billion, considerably less than Zillow.

 Trulia Means Truth

-- To their loyal customer base
+- All large companies want to exude this virtue to their loyal customer base